How Composting Works

 Compostable food packaging aids in diversion of food waste away from landfills.
 Think about how many times you’ve seen a plastic container in the trash.
 It was probably sitting there with a few uneaten pieces of food in the bottom.
 The food is already compostable!
 If the packaging were compostable too, consumers would be able to dispose of both together in a compost bin.

 Compostable packaging and labels also help avoid compost contamination.
-You only have to mention plastic produce stickers to a composter and you’ll see what we mean!
-Compostable produce stickers would break down along with fruit or vegetable scraps.
+(You only have to mention plastic produce stickers to a composter and you’ll see what we mean!)

-In a compost bin, compostable packaging can be considered similarly to other carbon-rich materials.
-Your compostable packaging can be included in ”brown” material, along with the dead leaves and shredded paper that supply carbon to the microorganisms involved in the composting process.
+In a compost bin, compostable packaging can be considered similarly to other carbon materials.
+Your compostable packaging can be included with ”browns”, along with the dead leaves and shredded paper that supply carbon to the microorganisms involved in the composting process.